ukw100/STECCY/README.md

 ### AUTOSTART

 Specifies whether Basic programmes saved with Autostart should actually be started automatically.
 Default is "yes".
 Alternative is "no".
-The recommended setting is "yes
+The recommended setting is "yes".

 Example: ```AUTOSTART=yes```

 ### AUTOLOAD

-Name of the TAPE file that is automatically loaded into the virtual Cassenrecorder.
+Name of the TAPE file that is automatically loaded into the virtual tape player.
 Default is none.

 Example: ```AUTOLOAD=manic.tzx```